GorkemKola/assignments/assignment5_2021-b2200765032-master/README.md

 I did this assignment on 8 january 2021.
-This assignment is for us to understand pandas library but it is too complicated for a freshman.
+This assignment was for us to understand pandas library but it is too complicated for a freshman.
 I did this assignment barely and it was too hard to make it.
 But somehow I finished it.

 These is instruction of this assignment: